 Another thing to do ahead of time is to create a product roadmap or line of sight into what you’re building next; otherwise, your new product marketer will have little to hang on to.
 You also should have a good understanding of your company’s goals over the next few years so that a product marketing roadmap can be developed.

 For instance, when I started product marketing from scratch at VTS, I made sure my roadmap aligned with timely company objectives.
-My first quarter centered around building departmental partnerships and laying operational framework (intranet, product release/launch protocols, etc.).
-My second quarter focused on messaging, positioning and a pricing audit of our entire product portfolio.
+My first quarter centered around building departmental partnerships and laying operational frameworks (intranet, product release/launch protocols, etc.).
+My second quarter focused on messaging, positioning, and a pricing audit of our entire product portfolio.
 My third quarter focused on a packaging and pricing overhaul to improve product sales and profitability.
 And during my fourth quarter, I merged our product portfolio with that of a company we acquired, helping customers through that transition and repositioning the product platform alongside a corporate rebrand.
 If you can equip your new hire with both company and product roadmaps, you will provide them with the necessary tools to plan out the product marketing roadmap that supports both.

 The following tips will help as you establish the new product marketing function, and support the success of the person in that role.